OCA/sale-workflow/sale_team_payment_term/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to set payment term by sales team, if no one exist on partner.
+This module allows to set payment term by sales team, if none is set on partner.

 **Table of contents**